erikphansen/vscode-toggle-column-selection/README.md

 ## Crank It To Eleven (aka Tap `OPTION` to Invoke)

-> This section only applies to macOS.
-If you know tools for Windows or Linux that let you trigger actions by simply tapping a modifier key, please let me know or submit a PR.
+> This section only applies to macOS & Windows.
+If you know tools for Linux that let you trigger actions by simply tapping a modifier key, please let me know or submit a PR.

+### macOS

 To truly mimic TextMate's implementation you'll want to trigger this command with a single tap of the `OPTION` key.
 Sadly VSCode won't allow you to do this.
 This is where [Karabiner Elements](https://pqrs.org/osx/karabiner/) or [BetterTouchTool](https://www.boastr.net) come in.